🇨🇿 Czechia digital nomad visa

 - Family: Spouse and dependent children may be included on the same application.

-Czechia offers a flat 15% tax rate for self-employed individuals under the Zivno.
-Sounds great, right?
-It is, but there’s a crucial detail: tax residency.
-If you spend more than 183 days in Czechia within a calendar year, you'll likely be considered a tax resident.
-This means your worldwide income could be subject to Czech taxes, not just what you earn from your Czech-based clients.
+The main draw for many with the Zivno visa is the potential tax advantage.
+Czechia offers a flat 15% income tax rate for self-employed individuals.
+This sounds straightforward, but there’s a significant catch: tax residency.
+If you spend more than 183 days in Czechia within a calendar year, you are considered a tax resident.
+This means your worldwide income becomes taxable in Czechia, not just what you earn from your Czech-based activities (if any).
+This can negate the benefit if you have significant income from other sources or countries where you are also tax resident.